 - Defined benefit plans, which promise workers a specific amount of retirement income.

 - Defined contribution plans, which don’t guarantee any retirement income but instead allow workers to save for their own retirement, often with some employer assistance.

-Employer-sponsored retirement plans are very common, with the Bureau of Labor Statistics reporting 94% of civilian workers had access to some type in 2019.
+Employer-sponsored retirement plans are very common.
+In March 2020, the Bureau of Labor Statistics reported that 67% of nonunion workers and 94% of union workers had access to them.
 However, there are pros and cons workers should consider before using a workplace retirement plan to save for their later years.